4neesh/DevBlog/src/blogInProgress/013_DependencyInjection.md

 Dependency injection is a technique used to decouple classes that depend upon each other within an application.
 A class is deemed to be dependent on another class when it uses the functionality of the other class.
 Classes are deemed to have a <i>hard dependency</i> if their invocation creates a 'new' instance of another class.
 In the example below, the client, <code>Student</code> has a dependency on the <code>SchoolService</code>.
 The SchoolService Object is therefore injected into the Student Object to be used.
-Dependency injection falls under the broader design of 'Inversion of control'.
-Inversion of control states that a class's dependencies should not be hard coded, but instead injected.
-As a result, inversion of control enforces the fifth principle of SOLID whereby a client is not responsible for injecting its own dependencies, but has delegated it to an injector class.
+Dependency injection falls under the broader design of 'inversion of control'.
+Inversion of control enforces the fifth principle of SOLID whereby a client is not responsible for injecting its own dependencies, but has delegated it to an injector class.
+Inversion of control transfers the control of Objects to a framework.
 Dependency injection is used when a class requires an instance of another class to be used 'as a service'.
 In the example below, the SchoolService is used to find the classes the student would have from the learn() method.
 </p>